 CSR can feel like one initiative too many for many small to medium-sized businesses.
 After all, human resources and budgets are always tight.
 However, the recent COP27 summit has once again highlighted the urgent need and collective responsibility for action on climate change.
 So, now is the perfect time to review where you’re at.
 This post is essential reading if corporate citizenship is on your radar.
 Perhaps you need to decide whether to take the plunge or if you fully understand what’s involved.
 We cover what every SME needs to know so you can do your bit.

-CSR stands for corporate social responsibility and while there is no one standard definition, there is a common understanding of what it means.
-In essence, CSR is about how businesses manage and organize their operations in order to achieve an overall positive impact on society.
-Every company’s operations will have some sort of impact on society and the CSR concept encourages businesses to be mindful of sustainability by delivering social, economic and environmental benefits for society wherever possible.
+First, let’s get back to basics with a look at what CSR means.
+The acronym stands for corporate social responsibility, and while there is no one standard definition, there is a common understanding.
+CSR is about how companies manage and organize their operations to impact society positively.
+All organization’s operations affect others in the community to some extent.
+The CSR concept encourages you to deliver social, economic, and environmental benefits wherever possible.

 - The impact of the company’s products and services.